Struggling Oilers fire Tippett, replace him with Woodcroft

 Tippett coached the Phoenix/Arizona Coyotes from 2009-10 through 2016-17.
 He earned the Jack Adams Award as coach of the year in his first season.

 He arrived in Edmonton with a record of 553-413-120 with 28 ties in 14 seasons with the Coyotes and Dallas Stars, whom he coached for six seasons.
-Tippett, who played more than 700 NHL games, was a senior adviser with the Seattle Kraken before joining Edmonton.
+Tippett, who played more than 700 NHL games, was an adviser with the Seattle Kraken before joining Edmonton.

+Holland added veteran defencemen Cody Ceci and Duncan Keith in the offseason, the latter a two-time Norris Trophy winner and three-time Stanley Cup champion with the Blackhawks now likely to miss a couple weeks with a recent injury.
+He brought in Zach Hyman and Warren Foegele to help the forecheck and crash the net, two areas Holland said the Oilers needed to improve.

+Two weeks ago, he brought in embattled winger Evander Kane on a contract that takes him to the end of the season.

 It is the second coaching change in Edmonton in less than four years: The Oilers fired Todd McLellan in November 2018 after a 9-10-1 start.
 Ken Hitchcock coached the team for the final 62 games of the season.